jacob-tucker/krr/readme.txt

 - Sets thresholds for songs to meet the requirements to assume those predicates, and assigns them
 - Includes more complex Horn clauses that bring multiple predicates together, for example "isPopularPopSong" combines both "popularSong" and "popSong".

+NOTE: This script will not work unless you have the MSD summary file locally in your project.
+The instructions mentioned not to include large files in our submission, so it is left out in the repo.
+You can access the million song dataset here: http://millionsongdataset.com/pages/getting-dataset/#subset

+Just remember to name the file msd_summary_file.h5

 ## demo_krf_file.krf

 The `.krf` file generated from `create_file.py`.
 Includes all the isa statements, definitions, predicates, Horn clauses, etc.